mikropsoft/SqlmapLite/README.md

-# SqlmapLite: Your Lightweight Sqlmap Command Organizer
+# SqlmapLite - Your Lightweight Sqlmap Command Organizer

 SqlmapLite is designed to streamline your experience with Sqlmap by providing a user-friendly menu system.
 It simplifies the navigation process and enhances accessibility to Sqlmap commands.